NidalZabade/Interview/OOP/Class.md

 ## Object

-An object is an <red>**instance of a class**</red>.
+An object is an **instance of a class**.
 When a class is defined, no memory is allocated but when it is instantiated (i.e. an object is created) memory is allocated.

 ### Object example